rafaelm53539600/turtles/README.md

 - In Windows.

+Provided solution files (.sln) for Visual Studio under VSC++ directory.

+- VC2013
+- VC2017
+- VC2019
+You may need to tweak the platformset or WINDOWS SDK for update upon request.

-Just open solution file (.sln) with your Visual Studio, under either turtles/VSC++/VC2013 or turtles/VSC++/VC2017.
-No installer provided, so try to run the project from the IDE, or open a command prompt for the *.EXE
+No installer provided, so try to run the project from the IDE ( or search *.EXE to run from cmd).
+CHOOSE ALWAYS <DEBUG> <X86> AS RUNNING CONFIGURATION!!. <RELEASE><X64> MAY NOT WORK.

+Due to its own nature, the VGA dsiplay is very weak .
+Make sure that you are running Windows Console Host (as it was from XP) and not Windows Terminal (as it was from Windows 11).
+Never run the console in "Full Screen".
+It is recommended a Font size of 36 or lower, but not below.

 # The Game
 - Two players.